Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     }
 }
 ```

-By default, plugin will generate output in specified source set.
+By default, the plugin will generate output in a specified source set.
 Source set could be specified for all schemas or for specific schema:

 ```kotlin
 dataframes {
     packageName = "org.example"